lando/lando/docs/guides/drupal-multisite-on-lando.md

 ```

 ::: warning If you're on Acquia...
 You must specify $_Server['PWD']=DRUPAL_ROOT if you use Drush 9 on Acquia (this may apply to some other hosts as well).
-Update your main `sites/default/settings.php` to tell our local Drupal to use the `/settings/local.settings.php` within each multisite:
+Update your main `sites/default/settings.php` to tell our local Drupal to use the `/settings/local.settings.php` within each subsite:

 ```php
 if (!key_exists('AH_SITE_ENVIRONMENT', $_ENV)) {